TYPO3 v10: Everything you need to know [New Features | Benefits | Roadmap | Upgrade Guide]

 A striking advantage of TYPO3 CMS is that a version upgrade is accompanied by several updates to make the CMS as stable as possible, ensuring uncompromised performance.
 A version undergoes several important updates until its LTS release.
 An enthusiastic community of developers constitutes the backbone of TYPO3 by rectifying errors and perfecting each component of the TYPO3 CMS.
 Version 10.0 was released on July 23rd, 2019 and its LTS release is expected to be on April 21st, 2020.

 For TYPO3, upgrading to the latest version is easy.
-The compatibility issues with the extensions are what makes the process a bit intricate.
-But, if you follow a systematic process with the help of detailed instructions, then the upgrade would be slick as a whistle.
+The compatibility issues with the extensions are what make the process a bit intricate.
+But, if you follow a systematic process with the help of detailed instructions, then the upgrade would be slick as a whistle. if you feeling struggle in updating Typo3, Feel free to contact us

 As crucial as upgrading is, the preparation ensures there is no data loss, and the website is safe from errors.
 To make the upgrading process seamless: